fi-ksi/web-backend/README.md

 ## Running with docker

 The backend can be run inside a docker container for testing purposes.
-To build and start backend with database to be stored in your `~/ksi-be` execute `./.docker/build.sh --run ~/ksi-be`
+To build and start backend with database to be stored in your `~/ksi-be` execute `./.docker/build.sh --run ~/ksi-be`.
+Already built docker images can be started by running `./.docker/start.sh ~/ksi-be`

 ## Software needed